Frequently Asked Questions:

 You can file an appeal within 30 days of the counselor’s decision by writing a letter to OVR’s Bureau of Program Operations requesting a hearing.
 In your letter you should explain why you disagree with your counselor’s decision and how the requested service will help you achieve your vocational goal.
 You can call the Client Assistance Program and we will help you with the appeal process.

 No. The Rehabilitation Act requires VR to serve individuals with the most significant disabilities first.
-If you are found to be most significantly disabled you will receive services.
-If you are found to be significantly disabled you will be put on a waiting list and will only receive services after it is determined that funds are available.
-You can, however, receive non-cost services such as counseling, guidance and job placement.
+If you are found to be most significantly disabled, you will receive services.
+If you are found to be significantly disabled, you will be put on a waiting list and will only receive services after it is determined that funds are available.
+You can, however, receive non-cost services such as counseling, guidance, and job placement.

 OVR has 60 days to determine your eligibility for services.
-This 60 day period may be extended if you and your VR counselor agree that more time is necessary to make the eligibility determination.
+This 60-day period may be extended if you and your VR counselor agree that more time is necessary to make the eligibility determination.

 The Client Assistance Program has put together a step-by-step guide to vocational rehabilitation services and your rights and responsibilities.
+Please contact us for a copy.

 No. CAP is a federally funded program administered by the Center for Disability Law and Policy.
 The Center is a public interest law center that has advocated on behalf of the individuals with disabilities since it was established in 1976.